Skip to main content

 Summer holidays | Activities that won't break the bank

 With the summer holidays fast approaching I am trying to think of ways to keep the kids entertained that don't break the bank.
-Its so hard to find different things to do but I have managed to come up with 15 activities that are either free or cheap that I have put into an envelope for the kids to pull out, I wanted to share these ideas with you in hope that they will help you too.
+Its so hard to find different things to do but I have managed to come up with some activities that are either free or cheap that I have put into an envelope for the kids to pull out, I wanted to share these ideas with you in hope that they will help you too.

 If any other items are required for the activity I have written in below or linked it.

-1. Painting secret stones
+1. Painting secret stones and hiding them

 3. Slime baff or gelli baff from zimpli kids